FDULeolu/FDULeolu.github.io/_pages/about.md

   - /about.html
 ---

-I'm an undergraduate majoring in Statistics at Fudan University.
-I'm interested in machine learning theory and trying to explain some interesting phenomena in deep learning mathematically.
+I am an undergraduate majoring in Statistics at Fudan University in Shanghai, China, with a keen interest in machine learning theory.
+My research focus is on providing mathematical explanations for intriguing phenomena in deep learning.
+While modern machine learning systems are highly complex and often rely on intuition and experimental approaches, I believe that rigorous theoretical analysis can offer valuable insights and have the potential to guide the design and optimization of neural networks, driving the advancement of high-performance artificial intelligence.

-Modern machine learning systems are very complex and difficult to explain mathematically, so the current research is dominated by intuition and experiments, but I believe that theoretical explanations of today's machine learning systems can effectively guide the construction and training of neural networks and promote the development of high-performance artificial intelligence.
-If you share the same interest with me, feel free to contact me!
+If you share a similar passion for understanding the theoretical foundations of machine learning, feel free to reach out and connect with me!